Lead generation guide

 Editor’s note: the following section is the case mainly for niches involving manual sales e.g. real estate, b2b in general etc.

-So, now that we understand the concept of lead generation and some of it tools, it’s time to find out what lead scoring is.
-In short, this indicator helps to determine the level of readiness of the lead to move to the closing stage of the transaction.
+So, now that we understand the concept of lead generation and some of it tools, it’s time to find out what sales lead scoring is.
+In short, this indicator helps to determine the level of readiness of new leads to move to the closing stage of the transaction.

 Most often, the qualification depends on how the lead data is obtained.
 Here are a few examples: